prof3ssorSt3v3/mad9011/docs/deliverables/assignments/midterm.md

 ### Animated Loader

-Design an animated loader that will be displayed while your website's content is loading.
+Design an animated loader that will be displayed while your app's content is loading.
 This should be thematic and engaging.

 You can do much better :D
 ![Animated Loader Example](./assets/loader-example.gif)

 **Instructions:**

-1. Conceptualize an animation that reflects your website's theme and can entertain or engage users during load times.
+1. Conceptualize an animation that reflects your app's theme and can entertain or engage users during load times.
 2. Utilize Adobe Illustrator to design your loader.
 Pay attention to optimizing your layers for web export during this process.
 3. Export your loader design as SVG using the 'Export as...' option in Illustrator.
 Make sure your file is properly optimized for web use.
 4. Embed the SVG code directly into the index.html file of your project.
 This step involves copying the exported SVG code into the HTML file.